 Cast iron cookware is awesome!
-The cookware is easy to care for, and cook food at an even heat.
-Learn how to season your pans to get that wonderful non stick coating!
+The cookware is easy to care for, and cooks food at an even heat.
+Learn how to season your pans to get that wonderful non-stick coating!

 Some fats you can use to season your cast iron skillets with:

 - Coconut oil

 - Canola oil

 - Palm oil